hygieia/hygieia-scm-subversion-collector/README.md

 # Developing.

-Before making any contribvutions, we suggest that you read the [CONTRIBUTING.md](CONTRIBUTING.md) and the [Development Docs](./src) (housed in `./src/docs/README.md`).
+Before making any contributions, we suggest that you read the [CONTRIBUTING.md](CONTRIBUTING.md) and the [Development Docs](./src) (housed in `./src/docs/README.md`).
 But for the most part, running:

 ```